Hoi An babysitter support for long sightseeing days

 2) Can we ask for a sitter who follows a strict routine?

-Yes—just send a short routine note: food rules, nap cues, screen rules, and how you soothe when tired.
+Yes.
+Send a short routine note with food rules, nap cues, screen rules, and what helps when your child is tired.
 The clearer your “yes/no,” the smoother the session.

 3) Do we need to prepare activities?